ananth-j/ila-madurai/README.md

-# 🧾 ILA Water Supply Management App
+# 🧾 ILA Water Supply Management App (2023 aug to 2023 oct)

 A custom mobile app built for a local water supply agency to streamline customer and vehicle management operations.